hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/writings_prose_and_poems/451_historical_evolution_of_india.md

 natural reaction for self-preservation, and Buddhism and separate sect ceased to live in most parts of its land of birth.

-The reaction-movement, led in close succession by Kumârila in the north, and Shankara and Râmânuja in the south, has become the last embodiment of that vast accumulation of sects and doctrines and rituals called Hinduism.
+The reaction-movement, led in close succession by Kumārila in the north, and Shankara and Rāmānuja in the south, has become the last embodiment of that vast accumulation of sects and doctrines and rituals called Hinduism.
 For the last thousand years or more, its great task has been assimilation, with now and then an outburst of reformation.
 This reaction first wanted to revive the rituals of the Vedas — failing which, it made the Upanishads or the philosophic portions of the Vedas its basis.
-It brought Vyasa's system of Mimâmsâ philosophy and Krishna's sermon, the Gita, to the forefront; and all succeeding movements have followed the same.
+It brought Vyasa's system of Mimāmsā philosophy and Krishna's sermon, the Gita, to the forefront; and all succeeding movements have followed the same.
 The movement of Shankara forced its way through its high intellectuality; but it could be of little service to the masses,